TencentMediaLab/GME/GME Developer Manual/Mac Developer Manual/Mac SDK Developer Manual_intl.md

 ## Overview

-Thank you for using Tencent Cloud Game Multimedia Engine (GME) SDK.
-This document provides a detailed description that makes it easy for Unity developers to debug and integrate the APIs of GME.
+Thank you for using Tencent Cloud Game Multimedia Engine SDK.
+This document provides a detailed description that makes it easy for Mac developers to debug and integrate the APIs of Game Multimedia Engine.

 ## How to Use
 ![](https://main.qcloudimg.com/raw/810d0404638c494d9d5514eb5037cd37.png)